dita-ot/docs/README.md

 ## Building with development versions of DITA Open Toolkit

-The `develop` branch of the documentation repository may depend on features from recent development versions of the DITA Open Toolkit.
+The `develop` branch of the documentation repository may depend on features from recent development versions of DITA Open Toolkit.

 To use these features when building the documentation, you may either download the [latest development version][13] of the distribution package, or clone the [DITA-OT repository][14] and install the [bundled plug-ins][15] via `dita --install`.